IshanaRaina/sql-labs/core-sql/section-1.md

 :book: [Read more](https://www.techonthenet.com/oracle/tables/create_table.php) about `CREATE TABLE`.

-Spend a few minutes looking at the `CREATE TABLE` statements in the  **create_schema.sql** file found in the :file_folder: utils folder.
+Spend a few minutes looking at the `CREATE TABLE` statements in the  **create_schema.sql** file.
 While we have not covered many of the options yet, this should give you a good idea of the syntax for creating a table.

 ### DDL vs DML